 These changes were initially proposed by the Government of Ontario in April of this year.
 Following a period of public consultation, the changes have officially taken effect.

 Proposed Ontario immigration changes

-The proposed regulatory amendments to the Ontario Immigration Act update the criteria for all OINP streams, including the three Express Entry-aligned streams, two graduate streams, three employer-driven streams, and two business streams.
+The regulatory amendments to the Ontario Immigration Act update the criteria for all OINP streams, including the three Express Entry-aligned streams, two graduate streams, three employer-driven streams, and two business streams.